 She has also featured as an artist at renowned international festivals including Rheingau, Aix en Provence, Shanghai International Arts Festival, Festival Internacional de Santander, Dubrovnik, Bad Kissingen, St Magnus International and Aldeburgh.

 Trotovsek was born in Ljubljana, Slovenia, to a family of musicians.
 At the age of 4, she began playing the violin under the guidance of Majda Jamsek.
-When she was 17 years old, her prodigious talent was recognised by Ruggiero Ricci who mentored her at the Academy Mozarteum in Salzburg.
+When she was 17 years old, her talent was recognised by Ruggiero Ricci who mentored her at the Academy Mozarteum in Salzburg.
 During this period, she continued her studies at the Academy of Music, University of Ljubljana with Volodja Balzalorsky and Primoz Novsak.
 In 2005, her passion and skill were rewarded with the Prešeren Award, the highest university award for arts in Slovenia, following her performance of the Khachaturian Violin Concerto with the Slovenian Philharmonic Orchestra under George Pehlivanian.

 Between 2006 and 2011, she was a member of the Greenwich Piano Trio with cellist Stjepan Hauser and pianist Yoko Misumi.
 They won the Solti Foundation Award, The Tunnell Trust Award and other first prizes in chamber music competitions across Europe.
 They were guided by the Beaux Arts Trio cellist Bernard Greenhouse and pianist Menahem Pressler as well as Stephen Kovachevich.